go-rel/rel/docs/crud.md

 To delete a record in rel, simply pass the record to be deleted.

-> rel will automatically apply soft-delete if `DeletedAt time.Time` field exists in a struct.
+> REL will automatically apply soft-delete if `DeletedAt time.Time` field exists in a struct.
 To query soft-deleted records, append `rel.Unscoped(true)` when querying.

 <!-- tabs:start -->